Paul O'Neill (newspaper editor)

 Paul O’Neill (1964 or 1965) is an Irish journalist.
 In April 2017, he succeeded Kevin O'Sullivan as editor of The Irish Times.
+He held the post until October 2022.

 Journalism career

 O'Neill's first journalism career was at the Waterford News & Star in 1982; he then worked for the Cork Examiner in 1989.

 He joined The Irish Times in 1989 as London Correspondent, before working as a news reporter, Crime Correspondent, Deputy News Editor, and Finance Editor.
 He served as Deputy Editor of the newspaper under both Geraldine Kennedy and Kevin O'Sullivan.
 At some point, he briefly left the newspaper to work in public relations.